KyleStank/stanks-inventory/README.md

 - Simple and easy to use
 - Support for Players and NPC's
 - Drag and drop items
+- Easily save and load inventories

 ## Plans
+- Save position of items when saved
 - Swap items by drag and drop